Streampunk/redioactive/README.md

 The purpose of readioactive is to ensure that the flow rate is balanced between the producers and the consumers:

-* limiting the speed of a busy producer to meet the flow rate at the consumer using _back pressure_ ...
+* limiting the speed of a busy producer to meet the flow rate at the consumer using [_back pressure_](https://www.reactivemanifesto.org/glossary#Back-Pressure) ...
-* while ensuring a consumer is not left waiting for values to flow along the entire stream when it is next hungry for more
+* while using buffers to ensure that a consumer is not left waiting for values to flow along the entire stream when it is next hungry for more

 #### Pipes and fittings